carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy.rst

 * Clang static analyzer checks are named starting with ``clang-analyzer-``.

+Clang diagnostics are treated in a similar way as check diagnostics.
+Clang diagnostics are displayed by clang-tidy and can be filtered out using ``-checks=`` option.
+However, the ``-checks=`` option does not affect compilation arguments, so it can not turn on Clang warnings which are not already turned on in build configuration.

+Clang diagnostics have check names starting with ``clang-diagnostic-``.
+Diagnostics which have a corresponding warning option, are named ``clang-diagostic-<warning-option>``, e.g. Clang warning controlled by ``-Wliteral-conversion`` will be reported with check name ``clang-diagnostic-literal-conversion``.

 The ``-fix`` flag instructs :program:`clang-tidy` to fix found errors if supported by corresponding checks.